PostHog/posthog.com/contents/docs/plugins/build.md

 #### cache

 A way to store values that persist across `processEvent` calls.
+The values are stored in [Redis](https://redis.io/), an in-memory store.

 Storing values is done via `cache.set`, which takes the following parameters: